nathandietz/ExportDocAsJPEG/Illustractor_Action_Breakdown.md

 ### JPEG Export Settings
-Adjusted these in the `ExportDocAsJPEG.jsx` script to best fit your need.
-These settings are set to bet work for my personal workflow.
+These are set to best work for my personal workflow.
+Adjust these as needed in the `ExportDocAsJPEG.jsx` script to best fit your need.

 | Setting Name | Script Variable | Script Value | Range of Options |
 | --- | --- | --- | --- |